-You just might have guessed this but I love my Skoda Octavia VRS MK3, its the perfect performance family mover and touch wood is has been very reliable (queue Skoda jokes).
+You just might have guessed this but I love my Skoda Octavia VRS MK3, it’s the perfect performance family mover and touch wood it has been very reliable (queue Skoda jokes).
 Choosing the right tyres for my VRS is vital to ensuring peak performance and comfort, IMO finding the right rubber a must.

-There are a huge selection of tyres available from many manufacturers, these range wildly in price and performance but many people forget one of the biggest issues with the MK3.
+There is a huge selection of tyres available from many manufacturers, these range wildly in price and performance but many people forget one of the biggest issues with the MK3.
 Noise.

 The biggest downside of the MK3 and all previous generations of the Octavia is the intrusive road noise.
 There’s much debate on why this is, from poor suspension setup to the lack of sound deadening.
-One of the biggest factors to the noise level in my opinion is the tyres, poor sound deadening and suspension is only going to amplify tyre noise, this is why getting a low noise tyre was key for me.
-If like me you have an estate, you’ll know what I mean.
+One of the biggest factors to the noise level, in my opinion, is the tyres.
+Ppoor sound deadening and suspension is only going to amplify tyre noise, this is why getting a low noise tyre was key for me.
+If like me you have a VRS estate, you’ll know what I mean.

 What Size tyres do I need

 As standard, the Mk3 VRS came with two different tyre/wheel sizes.

 Skoda Octavia VRS Mk3 18″ Wheel Size: 225/40/18

 Skoda Octavia VRS Mk3 19″ Wheel Size: 225/35/19 (Extemes)

 Non-VRS versions typically have smaller wheels but have the option of larger wheel tyre combos.
 Best to check your tyre walls to confirm the exact size you need.

 From the factory, our car was fitted with Continentals (18″).
 These were brand new and lasted about 12,000 miles on the front and nearly 14,000 on the rear.
 They seemed to really struggle in the wet, something confirmed by many other VRS owners too.